Azure/azure-sdk-for-c/README.md

 </tr>
 <tr>
 <td>PRECONDITIONS</td>
-<td>Turning this option ON would remove all method contracts.
-This us typically for shipping libraries for production to make it as much optimized as possible.</td>
+<td>Turning this option OFF would remove all method contracts.
+This is typically for shipping libraries for production to make it as optimized as possible.</td>
 <td>ON</td>
 </tr>
 <tr>